dpWebEng/craft/README.md

 ## Heads Up!
 This is not an official Craft repo.
-Head over to https://github.com/craftcms/craft for the official craft repo.
-This repository is fixed to RC9 and for testing purposes.
+Head over to https://github.com/craftcms/craft if you want to install Craft from its official repository.
+This repo is fixed to RC9 version and for testing purposes.

 ## About Craft CMS